 The pandemic has accelerated the shift to an online environment for healthcare teaching and learning.
 At the same time, there is mounting evidence that combining traditional, face to face (F2F) learning with online, technology enhanced learning, provides improved learning outcomes than either method alone.
 Now, more than ever, the need to develop a technology enhanced skillset is essential to delivering effective teaching.

-Continuing Professional Development’s new Teaching with Technology certificate program offers a 40 hour accredited program to help enhance your digital skill set for teaching and learning using education technology.
+Continuing Professional Development’s Teaching with Technology certificate program offers a 40 hour accredited program to help boost your digital skill set for teaching and learning.
 This program goes beyond the basics of education in an online environment, to effectively integrate online pedagogical design into successful teaching.